conniewang3/conniewang3.github.io/_posts/2018-3-17-WSDC-Project-Part-2.md

 As in the previous post, we'll be looking at only currently active competitors -- defined as those who have gotten at least one point within the last 3 years.
+Data was scraped from the WSDC website mid-February.

-Also as in the previous division, all of the code I used is on [Github](https://github.com/conniewang3/WSDC-Project/tree/master/part2).
+If you want to reproduce these results, the data, scraper, and any other code I used for this is on [Github](https://github.com/conniewang3/WSDC-Project/tree/master/part2).
 ### Masters Division
 First, we'll look at how many Masters dancers are in each division.
 Since we don't have age data, the best we can do is to assume that